Need to update your kitchen, but not ready for a full blown remodel? Try using peel and stick glass tile for a non-messy, fast and easy update!

 We’re drawing close to being finished to the total makeover that we’re giving to our our teeny-tiny kitchen at our beach condo.
 If you saw my post about the plans for the kitchen, then you already know that this is what we started with.

 Measuring 4′ x 6′, from cabinet front to cabinet front (not counting the refrigerator space), this galley kitchen is tiny.
-The dark cabinets and fake butcher block counters aren’t our style, so a full blown makeover was what the space needed.
-Since we’re working within a budget, there thankfully, wasn’t any need to replace the cabinets since they’re structurally sound and I actually am okay with the style of the doors.
+The dark cabinets and fake butcher block counters aren’t our style, so a full blown kitchen makeover was what the space needed.
+Since we’re working within a tight budget, there thankfully, wasn’t any need to replace the cabinets since they’re structurally sound and I actually am okay with the style of the doors.

 This is our to-do list for the makeover that we’ve been tackling.
 As you can see, we’re sooo close to the finish!